QuanXuuu/react-packing-list-app/README.md

 ## Your personal packing list

-Please feel free to explore[@ONTHEWAY]()
+Please feel free to explore[@ONTHEWAY](https://quan-react-packing-list-app.vercel.app/)

 **Important:** This Demo is optimized for mobile screen.

-## Project Setup

-- Clone this repository
-- Install all dependencies with: `$ npm install`
-- Start the project in dev mode with: `$ npm start` and opens http://localhost:3000 to view